veaba/tensorflow-docs/docs/tf.nn/nce_loss.md

     name='nce_loss'
 )
 ```
-[Noise-contrastive estimation: A new estimation principle for unnormalized statistical models](http://www.jmlr.org/proceedings/papers/v9/gutmann10a/gutmann10a.pdf)See .
+See Noise-contrastive estimation: A new estimation principle for unnormalized statistical models.
 Also see our Candidate Sampling Algorithms Reference
 A common use case is to use this method for training, and calculate the full sigmoid loss for evaluation or inference as in the following example:

 ```